Frequently asked questions

 Is Swarez your real name?

 No it isn’t.
 It is a nickname given to me by a very close friend many years ago.
-I use it because it’s different…I like different.
-I don’t take anything too seriously I’m afraid.
+I use it because it’s different…I like different and I don’t take anything too seriously.
 Some people think I am of Uruguayan descent but, like I said, it’s just a nickname.
 My real name is Ed.
+You can learn more about me here.

 What kind of paints do you use?